-Since its launch on January 1st, 2017, the SharesPost Index has increased 68.18% percent through December 31, 2018.
-By comparison, the S&P 500 has increased 11.97 percent and the Dow Jones U.S. Technology Index has increased 32.87 percent during the same period.
+Since its launch on January 1, 2017, the SharesPost Index has increased 83.78 percent through March 31, 2019.
+By comparison, the S&P 500 increased 26.6 percent and the Dow Jones U.S. Technology Index increased 58.48 percent during the same period.

 Backtesting Results for 2015 and 2016

-In order to provide a historical benchmark for the Index, we applied the same analysis, comparable Index composition and filtering criteria.
-As of December 31, 2014, we estimate 50 companies would have qualified to be included in the Index starting January 1, 2015.
-This number increased to 79 companies for a comparable Index benchmarking exercise starting January 1, 2016.
+In order to provide a historical benchmark for the Index, we applied the same analysis, comparable Index composition, and filtering criteria.
+As of December 31, 2014, we estimate fifty companies would have qualified to be included in the Index starting January 1, 2015.
+This number increased to seventy-nine companies for a comparable Index benchmarking exercise starting January 1, 2016.
 Our analysis indicates that the basket of private growth companies would have increased 59.6 percent during 2015, and another 7.3 percent during 2016.
-This increase compares to –0.7 percent and 9.5 percent for the S&P 500, and 2.7 percent and 12.4 percent returns for the Dow Jones U.S. Technology Index.
+This increase compares to –0.7 percent in 2015 and 9.5 percent in 2016 for the S&P 500, and 2.7 percent and 12.4 percent returns for the Dow Jones U.S. Technology Index during those same years.

-On a cumulative basis, the Index would have increased roughly 188.1 percent from January 1, 2015, through December 31, 2018.
-This increase compares to 21.8 percent returns on the S&P 500 and a 52.4 percent increase in the Dow Jones U.S. Technology Index.
+On a cumulative basis, the SharesPost Index would have increased roughly 215 percent from January 1, 2015 through December 31, 2018.
+This increase compares to a 38 percent return on the S&P 500 and an 83 percent increase in the Dow Jones U.S. Technology Index.

 About the SharesPost Private Growth Index